superlinked/VectorHub/docs/contributing/style_guide.md

 </figure>

 Punctuate outside of links.
-<br>e.g., "We explain our approach in more depth [here](https://learn.microsoft.com/en-us/style-guide/top-10-tips-style-voice)."
+<br>e.g. "We explain our approach in more depth [here](https://learn.microsoft.com/en-us/style-guide/top-10-tips-style-voice)."

 </section>